Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Major Genetic Syndromes

 Patients who develop fewer than 100 colorectal adenomatous polyps are a diagnostic challenge.
 The differential diagnosis should include AFAP and MYH-associated colorectal neoplasia (also reported as MYH-associated polyposis or MAP).
 AFAP can be diagnosed by testing for germline APC gene mutations.
 (Refer to the Attenuated Familial Adenomatous Polyposis [AFAP] section in the Major Genetic Syndromes section of this summary for more information.)
 MYH-associated neoplasia is caused by germline homozygous recessive mutations in the MYH gene.

-Presymptomatic genetic testing removes the necessity of annual screening of those at-risk individuals who do not have the gene mutation.
-For at-risk individuals who have been found to be definitively mutation-negative by genetic testing, there is no clear consensus on the need for or frequency of colon screening, though all experts agree that at least one flexible sigmoidoscopy or colonoscopy examination should be performed in early adulthood (by age 18–25 years).[20,21] Colon adenomas will develop in nearly 100% of persons who are APC gene mutation positive; risk-reducing surgery comprises the standard of care to prevent colon cancer after polyps have appeared.
+Presymptomatic genetic testing removes the necessity of annual screening of at-risk individuals who do not have the familial gene mutation.
+For at-risk individuals who have been found to be definitively mutation-negative by genetic testing, there is no clear consensus on the need for or frequency of colon screening, though all experts agree that at least one flexible sigmoidoscopy or colonoscopy examination should be performed in early adulthood (by age 18-25 years).[20,21] Colon adenomas will develop in nearly 100% of persons who are APC gene mutation positive; risk-reducing surgery comprises the standard of care to prevent colon cancer after polyps have appeared and are too numerous or histologically advanced to monitor safely using endoscopic resection.